Quick answer

 What Is Sales Rep Ramp Time?

-Ramp time is the period from when a new sales rep joins until they reach full productivity — typically defined as hitting quota or performing at the level of tenured reps.
-It's often 3–6 months for SDRs and 6–12 months for AEs.
-If you're asking what sales rep ramp time is: it's the time to full productivity, often 3–6 months for SDRs and 6–12 months for AEs.
+Ramp time is the period from when a new sales rep joins until they reach full productivity, typically defined as hitting quota or performing at the level of tenured reps.
+Typical ranges: 2–4 months for SDRs, 3–5 months for SMB AEs, and 6–12 months for enterprise AEs.

 Ramp Time Definition